-Mutations in the human BACH1 gene (Brca1 associated helicase) are responsible for a small number of the cases of familial breast cancer.
-Although BACH1 binds to the breast cancer susceptibility gene Brca1, the role BACH1 plays in the development of breast cancer is unknown.
-The Caenorhabditis elegans gene dog-1 (for deletions of guanine rich DNA) encodes a DEAH box DNA helicase most similar to BACH1.
-It has been reported that loss of dog-1 function leads to genomic instability and causes a high frequency of small deletions at poly-guanine (poly-G) stretches longer than 17 nucleotides.
+Mutations in the human BACH1/BRIP1 gene are responsible for a small number of the cases of familial breast cancer and Fanconi anemia.
+Although BRIP1 binds to the breast cancer susceptibility gene BRCA1, the role BRIP1 plays in the development of disease and cancer is unknown.
+The Caenorhabditis elegans gene dog-1 (for deletions of guanine rich DNA) encodes a DEAH box DNA helicase homologous to BRIP1.
+It had been reported that loss of dog-1 function leads to genomic instability and causes a high frequency of small deletions at poly-guanine (poly-G) stretches longer than 17 nucleotides.
 Based on the spectrum of dog-1 induced mutations, it was suggested that DOG-1 may be required to resolve three-dimensional structures formed by poly-G stretches during lagging strand DNA synthesis.
-Studies on dog-1 may help to clarify the role of BACH1 and related genes in genomic instability and cancer.
+Studies on dog-1 may help to clarify the role of BRIP1 and related genes in genomic instability and cancer.
 We are also trying to use the extremely unusual and restricted spectrum of dog-1 induced mutations to advance forward and reverse genetics in C. elegans.

 Keywords: Genetics, Caenorhabditis elegans, Alzheimer’s disease, epigenetics, mutator